-The applicant submits a vernal pools permit application to the Town for a project in a designated section of the municipality's growth area.
-As part of the permit process, the applicant pays for one appraisal of the property that shall include the: (1) as is value of the parcel as currently impacted by the existing vernal pool(s) and (2) the as is value under the hypothetical condition that the property is no longer impacted by the vernal pool(s).
-The applicant also pays for a peer review of said appraisal should it be required by the town.
-The applicant pays the fee determined by the municipality's ordinance to the municipality.
+The applicant submits a vernal pool permit application to the Town for a project located in a DDA.
+Permit materials shall include (1) project plans that delineate or show the approximate location of potential vernal pools to meet Condition 23(f) of the Maine General Permit; (2) an appraisal of the property that includes the (a) as-is value of the parcel as currently impacted by the existing vernal pool(s) surrounded by a 250' buffer that can be no more than 25% developed and (b) the as-is value under the hypothetical condition that the property is no longer impacted by the vernal pool(s) and the 250' buffer.
+The applicant pays for the appraisal as well as a peer review of said appraisal should a peer review be required by the town.
+The applicant pays the VP SAMP Fee determined by the municipality's ordinance to the municipality.